SAMSI Working Group on Probabilistic Numerics

 Workshops and Visits:

-- Summer 2017: F Schaefer to visit M Girolami and F-X Briol @ Alan Turing Institute and Imperial College London.
+- July and August, 2017: F Schaefer to visit M Girolami and F-X Briol @ Alan Turing Institute and Imperial College London.

-- Autumn 2017: F-X Briol to visit H Owhadi, A Stuart and F Schaefer @ Caltech.
+- August and September, 2017: F-X Briol to visit H Owhadi, A Stuart and F Schaefer @ Caltech.

-- Spring 2018: Meeting of the working group at the Alan Turing Institute, London.
-Date to be announced.
-Supported by SAMSI (10,000 USD) and the Alan Turing Institute Programme on Data-Centric Engineering (3,000 GBP).
+- April 11-13, 2018: Meeting of the working group at the Alan Turing Institute, London.
+Supported by SAMSI (10,000 USD) and the Lloyds Register Foundation Programme on Data-Centric Engineering at the Alan Turing Institute (3,000 GBP). [website]

 - 16-02-2017: C Oates to speak @ the UNSW Workshop on High-Dimensional Approximation.
 Talk title: Bayesian Probabilistic Numerical Computation.

 - 22-02-2017: J Cockayne to speak @ Computer Science Department, Imperial College London, UK.

 - 01-03-2017: J Cockayne to speak @ SIAM Conference on Computation Science and Engineering.
 Talk title: Probabilistic Meshless Methods for Partial Differential Equations and Bayesian Inverse Problems.
 [Video]

 - 24-03-2017: C Oates to give a tutorial on Probabilistic Numerics at the University of New South Wales, Australia.